Noschvie/shrdzm/README.md

 # shrdzm

-Shrdzm does not stand for an acronym.
-It is the name of another home automation component framwork with the goal of open hard and software whithout dependency to a special home automation solution.
+Shrdzm is intended to become an end-to-end sensor framework.
+It provides wiring digrams, source code and working examples.
+To build cheap and 'simple' integrations of any kind of sensors into own [home] automation solution with the focus on energy efficiancy (battery operated devices) and simpleness.